From cleaning, cutting, and learning how to cook leeks to choosing the type to suit your taste, here is everything you need to know!

 But… what are they, really?

-Leeks come from the onion, garlic, and shallot family (shout out alliums), and they are actually similar to green onions.
+Leeks come from the garlic, shallot, and onion family (shout out alliums), and they are actually similar to green onions.
 Those with the giant green onion thought aren’t too far off!
 However, their flavor is a bit milder, and they actually have subtle sweet undertones.

 The white and light green parts are typically eaten while the darkest ends of the stems are discarded.
 Though the ends are edible, their bitter flavor often gives them the garbage treatment, leaving the rest to be enjoyed in soup, pasta, stir fry, and so much more.